wp-plugins/mklasens-faq/readme.txt

 Ask one via the support forums, send an e-mail..
 You'll find your way.. :-)

 == Changelog ==
+- 32-03-15: Added support for page-attributes and set hierarchal to true for the used custom post type faq.
 - First Release